 In 1825, Richard Keith Call, the third (1836-1839) and fifth (1841-1844) governor of the Florida Territory, purchased 640 acres of land just north of Tallahassee.
 This property, which now consists of roughly 10 1/2 acres, later became known as The Grove.
 Since its occupation by the Calls, the site has been a family home, a gathering place, and an important part of Florida’s long and diverse history.

 Miniature portraits of Richard Keith Call and Mary Letitia Kirkman Call (ca. 1825).
 Images courtesy of The State Archives of Florida

 Call designed his home at The Grove in the Greek revival style, with a Georgian floor plan inspired by The Hermitage, Andrew Jackson’s home in Nashville, Tennessee.
-Slaves owned by Call built the house, largely from materials harvested on the property.
+Enslaved craftspeople owned by Call built the house, largely from materials harvested from the property.

 After the passing of his wife and all but two of their children, Richard Keith Call devoted his life to politics and businesses, including railroads, brick making, and land development.
 By the early 1850s, he had left The Grove and moved to another property near Lake Jackson in northern Leon County, known as Orchard Pond Plantation.
 Call returned to The Grove for his final days and died at the estate in 1862.

 Ellen greets a guest on horseback (ca. 1890s).
 Photograph courtesy of the State Archives of Florida